ECOLS-research-group/Depression-Analysis-with-CNNs/README.md

 ## Acknowledgments

-This project is built upon the work of researchers and developers in the fields of NLP and deep learning, particularly those who developed BERT and autoencoders.
+This project is built upon the work of researchers and developers in the fields of NLP and deep learning, particularly those who developed CNNs and transformer models.

 ## Programmer